2. EU-US and Swiss-US Privacy Shield Compliance

-InCloudCounsel certifies that it complies with the EU-US Privacy Shield Framework and the Swiss –US Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, retention, and transfer of Personal Information from European Union (“EU”) member countries and Switzerland to the United States, respectively.
+InCloudCounsel certifies that it complies with the EU-US Privacy Shield Framework and the Swiss – U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, retention, and transfer of Personal Data from European Union (“EU”) member countries and Switzerland to the United States, respectively.
 InCloudCounsel further certifies that it adheres to the Privacy Shield Privacy Principles (the “Principles”) of 1) Notice; 2) Choice; 3) Accountability for Onward Transfer; 4) Security; 5) Data Integrity and Purpose Limitation; 6) Access, and 7) Recourse, Enforcement, and Liability.

 InCloudCounsel is subject to the jurisdiction, enforcement, and investigatory authority of the United States Federal Trade Commission as well as EU and Swiss data protection authorities.

 Any questions, comments or complaints about the data practices of one of the customers or partners for whom InCloudCounsel processes data, should be addressed to that customer or partner.

 3. Personal Data Collection

 InCloudCounsel may collect, use, store and transfer different categories of Personal Data about you.
 We collect Personal Data about you from:

 (i) You when you provide such information directly to us, and when Personal Data about you is automatically collected in connection with your use of our Services.